-- Water resistant camera case – last time we swam with stingrays and having a waterproof camera case gets you some amazing shots!
+- Water-resistant camera case – when swimming with stingrays, we found that having a waterproof camera case helps take some amazing shots!

 - Power adapter – essential if you are traveling internationally.
-Also, cruise ship usually have a limited amount of outlets in a cabin.
+Also, cruise ships usually have a limited amount of outlets in a cabin.
 But they have both, European and American outlets.
-If you bring a power adapter you can use to charge your electronics on board.
+If you bring a power adapter you can use to charge your electronics onboard.

 - Laptop – we travel with ours as work and travel are rarely separate.

-I really hope this list helped you with you packing and now you are even more excited for your vacation!
+I really hope this list helped you with your packing and now you are even more excited about your vacation!
 Before you leave, be sure to download this checklist so you don’t forget anything!

 Is someone you know going on a cruise?
 Share this cruise packing list with them to help save them time while they are packing!
 Have more ideas and tips for packing?
 Leave them in the comments below!